raybai07/NC_COPD_causal_inference/README.md

 * `outcome_CAR_mode.stan`: MCMC sampler for fitting the Stage 2 outcome regression model

 ## Visualization and test for spatial autocorrelation
-This folder contains code to make heatmaps of the COPD ED visit rate, median income (log-transformed), and vape shop density (zero-truncated and log-transformed) for all 100 North Carolina counties.
+This folder contains code to make heatmaps of the COPD ED visit rate, median income (log-transformed), and vape shop density (zero-truncated and log-transformed) for the counties in North Carolina.
 The code also conducts the global Moran's I test for positive spatial autocorrelation for each of these variables.
 The main script is:
 * `heatmaps_and_Morans_I.R`: Makes the heatmaps and conducts the global Moran's I tests